tomal-hossain/streetfood/README.md

 ## This application consists of:
     * Template pages using Angular 8 and TypeScript
-    * RESTful API Backend using ASP.NET Core 3.1 (Followed Onion Architecture)
+    * RESTful API Backend using ASP.NET Core 3.1
     * Database using Entity Framework Core (Code first approach)
     * Authentication based on JWT
     * NG Zorro for designing